 The car sales in India grew from about 20,000 per month in 1992 to 200,000 per month in 2012.
 That is, the market grew by a factor of 10 in 20 years.
 Such rapid growth implies that studying India’s car market is important for addressing both local air pollution as well as greenhouse gas emissions for the global climate change.

 Given the frequent changes in car tax rates, particularly in taxes for different size-segments, this project explores the effect of India’s car tax policy on air pollution, market competition, and welfare.
-The projects addresses three major questions.
+The project addresses three major questions.

 First, the policy may have induced consumers to purchase relatively smaller cars, which potentially led to reduction in air pollution.
 Second, the policy might have induced progressive income re-distribution given poorer households are more likely to own smaller cars.
 Finally, this policy might have affected market competition because it changed the incentives for car manufacturers to choose their optimal decisions on designating their cars.